 This results in increased aberrations, particularly chromatic aberration towards the edges.
 Manufacturers can correct for this with coatings, but they can’t do miracles.

 On the other hand, diopters are very effective while remaining small.
 They are cheap and don’t add significant weight to your lens.
 The physical length of your lens remains roughly the same with diopters.
-Thus, they don’t shorten the working distance, unlike tubes.
+Thus, they don’t shorten the working distance as much as extension tubes.

 They are especially powerful when attached to telephoto lenses.
 Their effect is not diminished by longer focal lengths when focusing closest.
 It’s even amplified when focusing furthest away (which might still be macro).